ioga/userscripts/README.md

-Various userscripts.
+Various userscripts for TamperMonkey.
 =====

 Nested Folders for Google Reader.
 ---
-I've added the display of total unread items count to that script I've found at http://userscripts.org/topics/118022
+I've added the display of total unread items count to the script I've found at http://userscripts.org/topics/118022

 I have no information about the license of original code, though it publicly